MediaComem/comem-archidep/ex/aws-setup.md

   ```bash
   $> sudo usermod -a -G sudo john_doe
   ```
-* Copy the `ubuntu` user's authorized SSH keys to your new user:
+* Copy the `ubuntu` user's authorized SSH keys file to your new user and fix its
+  permissions:

   ```bash
   $> sudo mkdir -p /home/john_doe/.ssh